confluentinc/cp-ansible/VARIABLES.md

-# confluent.variables
+# variables

-Below are the supported variables for the role confluent.variables
+Below are the supported variables for the role variables

 ***